release notes

 • There is at least one measured targeted property

-• There can also be an unlimited number of materials and/or conditions of a processing step with constraints with a target value of constant.
+• There can also be an unlimited number of materials and/or conditions of a processing step with constraints with a target value of constant or set to

 • Units for materials are chosen in formulating input settings and can be: